NekoClaviS/CloudPhysician-Solution/README.md

 We have 3 pipelines:-

 1. Main Pipeline - This is our grid pipeline and our main submission.
-Follow the comments in the notebook to run the code
+Follow the comments in the notebook to run the code.
+The final cell can be run to obtain the results.
 2. The Robust Pipeline - This is the pipeline based on neighborhood matching.
 Follow the comments in the notebook
 3. Fallback Pipeline - This is the pipeline with 2 YOLO models combined.
 One on eroded images and another on normal image.
 Follow the comments in the notebook